plos-clan/limine-v-template/README.md

 **The build system is simplified:**

 - Can only build ISO image
-- Do not fetch assets (limine and OVMF) from the internet
+- Not fetch assets (limine and OVMF) from the internet

 **Available targets:**
 - `make`: Build the ISO image